There is no limit to how many warehouses you can manage within Logiwa.

 Logiwa warehouse system software also supports other features related to the putaway process to make your warehouse operations run smoothly, including:

 Your WMS program should reflect the current realities of your operations and prepare your business for the future.
 Perhaps your shifting to a more significant portion of e-commerce sales.
 Or you're growing through mergers and acquisitions and have to integrate operations across multiple warehouses.

-Transitioning to a SaaS WMS will help you support sales growth and improve warehouse performance with the help of the wms experience.
-At Logiwa, we've seen shippers double their shipping efficiency with 100% inventory accuracy by using our cloud-based WMS.
+Transitioning to a web based WMS will help you support sales growth and improve warehouse performance with the help of the wms experience.
+At Logiwa, we've seen shippers double their shipping efficiency with 100% accuracy by using our cloud-based WMS software.